 numeric scalar, used to select a color scheme for the boxes representing genomic features such as coding sequences, ncRNAs etc. Currently the only value supported is 1.

 featureExclude character vector of names of feature types (in gff) that should not be plotted.

 Default is "chromosome", "nucleotide_match" and "insertion".
-Additional possible candidates include: "ARS", "repeat_region", "repeat_family" and featureNoLabel character vector, names of feature types (in gff) that should not be labelled with their names (if they are plotted).
+Additional possible candidates include: "ARS", "repeat_region", "repeat_family"

-"nc_primary_transcript".
+and "nc_primary_transcript".